wtistang/2024-TechXchange-Labs/1240-Liberty-Getting-Started/README.md

     ![image021](./images/media/image021.png)

-### 2.2 Inspect the starter project using Open Visual Studio Code
+### 2.2 Inspect the starter project in Open Visual Studio Code

-Now you will use Visual Studio Code to see what has been generated as part of the starter project.
+Now you use Visual Studio Code to see what is generated as part of the starter project.

 1. From the terminal window, start Visual Studio Code.